shuklabhay/stereo-sample-gan/paper/main.md

 This investigation primarily seeks to determine how feasible it can be to use purely a DCGAN Architecture to recognize and replicate the spatial patterns and temporal patterns of an image representation of a kick drum.
 We will also experiment with generating pure sine waves as a means of validation.

-An important item to note is that this network aims to treat spectrograms truly as images," wihtout editing or optimizing the model to be more specialized towards audio generation as established DCGAN audio generation models tend to do.
-The exception to this is SpecGAN, which is a very similar approach to what this paper takes, with key differences being that SpecGAN that uses a compound loss function accounting for inverse stft loss, spectral normalization, and a more shallow architecture[2].
+An important distinction is that this network aims to treat spectrograms truly as images, without tailoring the model towards audio generation as established DCGAN audio generation models such as WaveGAN[2] do.
+SpecGAN[2] follows a more conventional DCGAN approach as this paper aims to do, but key differences between SpecGAN and this work are that this work uses basic convolutions, a deeper architecture, a simpler loss function not accounting for stft loss, and spectral normalization- producing a model closer to a "pure" DCGAN approach.
+This project also specifically aims to generate stero channel kick drum clips, instead of mono varied percussion and natural sounds as previous models have set out to do.

-## Data Processing
+## Data Manipulation

-### Data Collection
+### Collection

 Training data is first sourced from digital production “sample packs” compiled by various parties.
 These packs contain a variety of kick drum samples (analog, cinematic, beatbox, heavy, edm, etc), providing a wholstic selection of samples that for the most part include a set of "defining characteristics" of a kick drum.
+The goal of this model is to replicate the following characteristics of a kick drum:

-The goal of this model is to replicate the following characteristics of a kick drum: [graphic of kick drum spectrogram]
+[graphic of kick drum spectrogram]

 - A specific length of an audio sample (500 ms)
 - An atonal transient “click” at the beginning of the generated audio incorporating most of the frequency spectrum